 Gun Incidents in Great Britain

 A court has heard that a woman was shot at "point blank" range with a double-barrelled shotgun by her partner at their home in Thorne, South Yorkshire, in March 2009 (see Incidents).
 The victim was shot after a heated argument over money.
 The defendant stored a number of legally-owned weapons in a gun cabinet, but an earlier visitor had seen a shotgun propped up next to the hi-fi and witnessed the defendant running out into the garden to shoot a magpie.
-The witness is quoted as saying "He always sits on the settee with the gun at arms reach away.
+The witness is quoted as saying "He always sits on the settee with the gun at arm's reach away.
 The gun was loaded to pounce on a cat that had been coming into the garden".
+Derek Harriman has been found guilty of murder and been ordered to serve a minimum of 21 years in jail (The Star, 15 September 2009).

 Filter your incident search